RichardBradley/liquibase.github.com/documentation/spring.md

 *	**DATABASECHANGELOGLOCK** – This table is used internally by Liquibase to manage access to the changelog table during deployment.

 ## Conclusion ##
 Congratulations!
-You are now able to use Liquibase to manage your database alongside with your Java Spring Boot application with Maven.
+You are now able to use Liquibase to manage both your Spring Boot application and its database with Maven.
-Click here <a href="https://www.liquibase.org/documentation/maven/index.html" target="_blank">Maven Liquibase Plugin</a> to learn more about the Maven Liquibase Plugin and it's usage.
+There is more information available on the [Liquibase Maven Plugin](maven/index.html) and its usage.